geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 So give it a try.
 Okay.
 Next, drivers.

 ##### **Nimlgen** [[00:43:15](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2595)]
 Fixed some bugs on for the Mi 300, the Mi 350.
 Also, we now support several SDMAs on AM and in our runtime.
 And we also have a lot of things that we can do.
 So if you have any questions, feel free to ask.
 Actually, the old reduce for on a Mi 300 is about 95 gigabyte a second right now.
 So the theoretical maximum is for the old reduce is 150.
 I mean, 150 or 180.
 It depends.
-And...
+And..

 ##### **Geohot** [[00:43:56](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2636)]
 By 150 or 180.
-I mean...
+I mean..
 Yeah.
-So...
+So..
 Actually, that depends.

 ##### **Nimlgen** [[00:44:07](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2647)]
-No, actually, I mean, it's...
+No, actually, I mean, it's..
 I mean, it depends on the slowest link.
 So then not equaling because we need to wait for all links.
-It's...
+It's..

 ##### **Nimlgen** [[00:44:19](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2659)]
-It's about...
+It's about..

 ##### **Nimlgen** [[00:44:20](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2660)]
 Yeah.